MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/test-custom-channel-tile.md

 ---
-title: "Step 4: Test your custom channel tile (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
+title: "Step 4: Test your custom channel tile (Dynamics 365 for Customer Engagement for Marketing Developer Guide) | MicrosoftDocs"
-description: "Provides information on how you can make the custom channel tile available in the customer journey designer in Dynamics 365 for Marketing." ms.custom:
+description: "Provides information on how you can make the custom channel tile available in the customer journey designer in Dynamics 365 for Customer Engagement for Marketing." ms.custom:
   - dyn365-developer
   - dyn365-marketing